vitorfdl/polscript-vscode/README.md

 # Polscript README
-This is a hightlight colorizer for polscript, to be used in Visual Code.<br>
-It's based on PHP language, and itsn't done yet.
-But is better than nothing.<br>
+This is a hightlight colorizer for polscript, to be used in Visual Code.<br> It's based on PHP language, and itsn't done yet.
+But is better than nothing.

+![highlight example](example.png)

+### Install the extention
+* You can install by typing `ext install polscript` in vscode (easy way)

+## For Dev Contribution
 Please, contribute if you can!
 Any help counts ! =]

-![highlight example](example.png)

 ### Install the extention
-* To start using your extension with Visual Studio Code copy it into the <user home>/.vscode/extensions folder and restart Code.
+* You can clone this repository to your folder <user home>/.vscode/extensions and restart code.

 ### What's in the folder
 * This folder contains all of the files necessary for your extension